What is epiphora?

 How is epiphora diagnosed?

-The first step will be to determine if there is an underlying cause triggering excess tear production.
+The first step is to determine if there is an underlying cause triggering excess tear production.
 A thorough eye examination is performed, paying special attention to the tear ducts and nearby tissues, and looking for signs of inflammation or other abnormalities.
 Additional tests may be done to measure the tear production (called a Schirmer tear test), look for corneal ulcers, or measure the pressures inside the eyes.

 Causes of increased tear production in cats include: conjunctivitis (viral or bacterial), allergies, eye injuries, abnormal eyelashes (distichia or ectopic cilia), corneal ulcers, eye infections, anatomical abnormalities such as rolled in eyelids (entropion) or rolled out eyelids (ectropion), and glaucoma (high pressures inside the eye).